 1. Bench Press

-The bench press is a staple chest exercise of most workouts.
-You simply lie on a bench and lift the barbell from the rack.
+HOW TO DO IT: Lie on a bench on your back and lift the barbell from the rack.
 Lower the bar to your chest, then press it back up, extending your arms but not locking your elbows.
-The triceps are engaged and will benefit from the bench press in addition to your pectorals.

 The cable chest dip requires wide dip bars in front of a cable machine with a belt attached to the lower cable for resistance.